 UAE: Results of latest Dh77,777,777 raffle draw announced

+Find out who was the winner of UAE’s largest draw this week.

-Emirates Draw has announced the winning number of the weekly draw where seven winners will take home a guaranteed Dh77,000.
+Emirates Draw announced the winning number of the latest weekly draw where seven winners will take home a guaranteed Dh 77,000.

-The winning number this week is 6926567, Emirates Draw announced live on its YouTube page.
+The winning number this week is 5041084, Emirates Draw announced live on its YouTube page.
+The draw was held at 7 pm on Saturday, October 23.

-Any individual who has picked a number that matches six digits of the randomly chosen seven-digit winning sequence could win Dh1.5 million since no one won the Dh77, 777,777 prize last week.
-According to the organisers each time it is not won, the amount is multiplied up to a maximum of seven times, which is around Dh5 million.
+The weekly draw, conducted by Emirates Draw, for a winning prize of Dh 77,777,7777 is the largest in the UAE.

 How to participate